Frosted Pineapple Drop Cookies Recipe

 pineapple icing ingredients in a bowl

 1. Stir to combine.
-Add more pineapple juice, a little at a time, until it reaches spreading consistency.
+Add more pineapple juice, a little at a time, until it reaches a spreading consistency.

 pineapple icing in a bowl